-Like corticosteroids, these drugs curb your immune system, bring symptoms under control, and prevent long-term organ damage.
+Like corticosteroids, these drugs curb your immune system, bring symptoms under control, and help prevent long-term organ damage.
 They can also have severe side effects.
 For example, they can make it hard for your body to fight infections and raise your chances for some kinds of cancer.

 Your doctor may prescribe them if corticosteroids have not helped your symptoms.

 Immunosuppressive drugs are sometimes used together with corticosteroids.
 That way you'll be taking a lower amount of each type of drug, reducing the possible side effects of each drug.

 With both types of drugs, you and your doctor need to weigh the risks of side effects against how well they improve your lupus symptoms.